Salpingitis is a type of pelvic inflammatory disease (PID) that involves inflammation of the tubes.

 30-40% of cases of salpingitis are of polymicrobial cause and, among the causative microorganisms, we can find some of the vaginal flora.

-Bacteria can also reach the upper genital tract through medical procedures, such as placement of an intrauterine device (IUD) or any invasive test that is capable of dragging microorganisms from the vaginal flora.
+Bacteria can also reach the upper genital tract through medical procedures, such as the placement of an intrauterine device (IUD) or any invasive test that is capable of dragging microorganisms from the vaginal flora.
 Examples of these techniques include childbirth, miscarriage, endometrial biopsy, hysterosalpingography, and hysteroscopy.

 It may also be a bloodborne infection, as in the case of tuberculosis.
 If the infection is caused by Mycobacterium tuberculosis, we are talking about tuberculous salpingitis.